5 February 2019

 Remotely controlled ship without seafarers on board - The ship is controlled and operated from another location.
 There are no seafarers on board.

 James Fanshawe retired from the Royal Navy in 2005.
-An Anti-Submarine warfare specialist, he commanded HMS HURWORTH, CLEOPATRA AND FEARLESS and was the Commander United Kingdom Task Group and Commander of the Devonport Flotilla.
-He held several senior appointments ashore including Director of Plans at the UK Permanent Joint Headquarters.
+An Anti-Submarine warfare specialist, he commanded HMS HURWORTH, CLEOPATRA, AND FEARLESS and was the Commander United Kingdom Task Group and Commander of the Devonport Flotilla.
+He held several senior appointments ashore, including Director of Plans at the UK Permanent Joint Headquarters.

-James works within a mixed commercial portfolio, chairing several companies and organisations.
+James works within a mixed commercial portfolio, chairing several companies and organizations.
 He chairs the UK’s Maritime Autonomous Systems Regulatory Working Group on behalf of the Marine Industries Alliance.
 This group released a Code of Conduct for the safe operation of Maritime Autonomous Surface Ships (MASS) and has now published a Code of Practice for MASS, having prepared the proposal submitted by the UK to the International Maritime Organisation in February 2017 for a regulatory scoping exercise for Maritime Autonomous Surface Ships.
 He is a member of the UK Maritime Autonomous Systems (MAS) Steering Group and the MAS Council.

 This article was originally published in Focus Issue 1,2019